Tips and tricks

 macOS: Passing DYLD_LIBRARY_PATH to delocate

 macOS has built-in System Integrity protections which limits the use of DYLD_LIBRARY_PATH and LD_LIBRARY_PATH so that it does not automatically pass to children processes.
-This means if you set DYLD_LIBRARY_PATH before running cibuildwheel, or even set it in CIBW_ENVIRONMENT, it will be stripped out of the environment before delocate is called.
+This means if you set DYLD_LIBRARY_PATH before running cibuildwheel, or even set it in environment, it will be stripped out of the environment before delocate is called.

 Environment variables